-- $\circ~$ A current and valid State of Wisconsin Driver License or State ID card. - Any other official identification card or license issued by a Wisconsin governmental body or unit. - Any identification card issued by an employer in the normal course of business and bearing a photo of the card holder, but not including a business card. - A real estate tax bill or receipt for the current year or the year preceding the date of the election. - A university, college, or technical college identification card (must include photo) ONLY if the voter provides a fee receipt dated within the last 9 months or the institution provides a certified housing list, that indicates citizenship, to the municipal clerk. - A gas, electric, or telephone service statement (utility bill) for the period commencing no earlier than 90 days before registration. - o Bank statement. - Paycheck or paystub. - A check or other document issued by a unit of government. - A letter on public or private social service agency letterhead identifying a homeless voter and describing the individual's residence for voting purposes. - Residential lease that is effective on date of registration.
-(Not valid if registering by mail.)
+- o A current and valid State of Wisconsin Driver License or State ID card. - o Any other official identification card or license issued by a Wisconsin governmental body or unit. - Any identification card issued by an employer in the normal course of business and bearing a photo of the card holder, but not including a business card. - o A real estate tax bill or receipt for the current year or the year preceding the date of the election. - A university, college, or technical college identification card (must include photo) ONLY if the voter provides a fee receipt dated within the last 9 months or the institution provides a certified housing list to the municipal clerk. - A gas, electric, or telephone service statement (utility bill) for the period commencing no earlier than 90 days before Election Day. - Bank statement. - Paycheck or paystub. - o A check or other document issued by a unit of government. - A letter on public or private social service agency letterhead identifying a homeless voter and describing the individual's residence for voting purposes. - o Residential lease that is effective on date of registration.
+(Not valid if registering by mail.) - o An intake document from a residential care facility such as a nursing home or assisted living facility.

 This is not a comprehensive list, but categories of the most common types used by voters.